Circularity Scotland: Bottle return scheme firm 'on brink of collapse'

 The firm which was due to manage a controversial Scottish recycling scheme appears to be on the brink of collapse.

-Staff have being sent home from Circularity Scotland and the board is unable to confirm if they will be paid for the month or if they will be able to return to the office.
+Staff have been sent home from Circularity Scotland and the board is unable to confirm if they will be paid for the month or if they will be able to return to the office.

 The company was in charge of the deposit return scheme (DRS) which has been delayed until 2025.